MySQL Cluster database & MySQL Replication

 mysql> CREATE TABLE simples (id int not null primary key) ENGINE=innodb;

-mysql> INSERT INTO simples VALUES (1);
+mysql> REPLACE INTO simples VALUES (1);

 mysql> SELECT * FROM simples;